Location: Nashville, Tennessee

 I love to read, am addicted to the Internet, get excited about college football (especially the Fightin’ Texas Aggies!
 Whoop!), am a total night owl and consider myself a pro at traveling.

 I love my husband with all of my being, and I am blessed with the crazy life we have.
 With me a writer and photographer, and him a musician, you can say we’re a creative pair and are often (frankly) broke.
 Its a total adventure of doing what you love for a living, and I wouldn’t trade it for anything.
-(I’ve picked up bartending on the side.
-Gotta do what you gotta do to help pay the bills!)

 I am a Catholic, and my faith is deeply important to me.
 Faith has gotten me through so much, and I firmly believe the adage that, “Everything happens for a reason.”
 My belief in God peppers everything I do, write and say, but I also vow not to “preach” to anyone.